The Pros and Cons of 8 Popular Databases

 PostgreSQL is one of several free popular databases, and it is frequently used for web databases.
 It was one of the first database management systems to be developed, and it allows users to manage both structured and unstructured data.
 It can also be used on most major platforms, including Linux-based ones, and it's fairly simple to import information from other database types using the tool.

 This database management engine can be hosted in a number of environments, including virtual, physical and cloud-based environments.
-The latest version, PostgreSQL 9.5, offers larger data volumes and an increase in the number of concurrent users.
-Security has also been improved thanks to support for both DBMS_SESSION and expanded password profiles.
+The latest version offers more options for compression, support for structured server log output in JSON format, and performance improvements (especially in-memory and on-disk sorting).

 - This database management engine is scalable and can handle terabytes of data.